mayorandrew/typeorm-uml/README.md

   -e, --exclude=exclude        Comma-separated list of entities to exclude from the diagram.
   -f, --format=png|svg|txt     [default: png] The diagram file format.
   -i, --include=include        Comma-separated list of entities to include into the diagram.
-  --monochrome                 Whether or not to use monochrome colors.
+  --uml                        Outputs plantuml syntax instead of the url --monochrome                 Whether or not to use monochrome colors.
 ```